blcxtranslations/blcx/_translated/chapter-0048.md

 Lin Xuan did not say anything and expressionlessly threw out a hail technique, sending this good for nothing son to the netherworld.

-It wasn't that Lin Xuan was cruel and merciless, but if you pull weeds up by the roots and were benevolent to your enemies, once the spring wind comes and the weed sprouts again, then it was simply being ruthless to yourself.
+It wasn't that Lin Xuan was cruel and merciless, but if you don't pull weeds up by the roots and were benevolent to your enemies, once the spring wind comes and the weed sprouts again, then it was simply being ruthless to yourself.
 What's more, he had also seen Lin Xuan's real appearance.
 How could he continue to let this kind of person live on this earth?

 To be honest, Lin Xuan was not one to kill wantonly.
 But when it came time to take action, he was not the type to be soft-hearted.